Metrics and Logs FAQ

 For built-in adapters, several alternatives are provided:

 For custom out-of-process adapters, migration to Wasm-based extensions is strongly encouraged.
-Please refer to the guides on Wasm module development and extension distribution.
-As a temporary solution, you can enable Envoy ext-authz and gRPC access log API support in Mixer, which allows you to upgrade Istio to post 1.7 versions while still using 1.7 Mixer with out-of-process adapters.
+Please refer to the guides on Wasm module development12 and extension distribution13.
+As a temporary solution, you can enable Envoy ext-authz and gRPC access log API support in Mixer14, which allows you to upgrade Istio to post 1.7 versions while still using 1.7 Mixer with out-of-process adapters.
 This will give you more time to migrate to Wasm-based extensions.
 Note this temporary solution is not battle-tested and will unlikely get patch fixes, since it is only available on the Istio 1.7 branch which is out of support window after Feb 2021.

 Can the Prometheus adapter be used in non-Kubernetes environments?